Matthew-Berthoud/flappy-bird-ai-workshop/workshop-2/README.md

   <summary>
     What are some good ways we can accomplish this?
   </summary>
-  Let's take two intances of the base images, one spanning the bottom of the screen, and one to the right of it just off screen, and move them left.
+  Let's take two instances of the base images, one spanning the bottom of the screen, and one to the right of it just off screen, and move them left.
 Then, when the first one gets completely offscreen, we can place it to the right of the second one, and repeat the cycle.
 Let's code this.
 </details>

 ### Constructor